mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e/which-query-to-use.md

 There is a dedicated page from `testing-library` that helps answering the question.
 Read the said [article](https://testing-library.com/docs/guide-which-query/) to learn more.
 The following is a short summary of the recommended order of priority:

-__Queries Accessible to Everyone__ queries that reflect the experience of visual/mouse users as well as those that use assistive technology
+__Queries Accessible to Everyone__ reflect the experience of visual/mouse users as well as those that use assistive technology.
 1. `cy.findByRole`
 2. `cy.findByLabelText`
 3. `cy.findByPlaceholderText`
 4. `cy.findByText`
 5. `cy.findByDisplayValue`

-__Semantic Queries__ HTML5 and ARIA compliant selectors.
+__Semantic Queries__ use HTML5 and ARIA–compliant selectors.
 Note that the user experience of interacting with these attributes varies greatly across browsers and assistive technology.

 6. `cy.findByAltText`
 7. `cy.findByTitle`